Wednesday, May 6, 2015

 Tuesday, May 5, 2015

-The falls, the flags, lovers leap, and the overlook
+The falls, the flags, Lover's Leap, and the overlook

 See Rock City

-I can remember when you saw "See Rock City, & Ruby Falls" on the side or top of every barn
+I can remember when you saw "See Rock City & Ruby Falls" on the side or top of every barn.

-as we passed on the way to Chattanooga.
+As we passed on the way to Chattanooga.

 We bought tickets at the ticket counter.

-These flowering trees were everywhere, so pretty.
+These flowering trees were everywhere, and they were terrific.

 Flowering Trees